Outbreak Reporting Requirements for Facilities and Programs

 What are the legal requirements for facilities and programs to report outbreaks?

-Section 32.1-37 of the Code of Virginia requires certain facilities or programs to report the presence or suspected presence of an outbreak to the local health department.
-The most recent amendment to this requirement went into effect on October 20, 2016.
+Section 32.1-37 of the Code of Virginia requires certain facilities and programs to report the presence or suspected presence of an outbreak to the local health department (LHD).
+Additional information about those required to report can be found in the Administrative Code under 12VAC5-90-90.

 Who is required to report?